By Louise Misiewicz

 There are many property investors who are buying properties below the lower SDLT threshold of £125,000 so that they can avoid paying any SDLT on their purchases.

-However, times are changing and while the scaled SDLT charges applies for anyone buying their first property, anyone buying a second residential property will soon have to pay an additional 3% on any residential property with a value of more than £40,000.
+However, times are changing and while the scaled SDLT charges applies for anyone buying their first property, anyone buying a second residential property will soon have to pay an additional 3% on any residential property with a value of £40,000 or more.
 Please note that the 3% extra SDLT is in addition to the SDLT rates set in my previous article and is based on the full amount of the property.

 For example, if you already have one house, which you do not intend to sell as part of the transaction, you make will incur the additional 3% SDLT.
 This will inevitably increase the cost of buying a property and decrease the return on investment (ROI).